-psychology - social influence - asch experimentWatch
+psychology - social influence - asch experimentWatch this thread

 lots of good evaluation points here.

 a plan doesn't need to be super thorough, just easy key points to learn. outline the experiment with a decent degree of detail but don't heavily describe as it asks for outline. could bullet point evaluative points ie. perrin and spencer (1980): 1 uk student conformed out of 396 trials, going against asch's findings.